JenPage/Showcase/readme.md

 To update the test project with package changes:
 `bash update-test-project.sh`

+If you want to use a different DB, change the credentials at the top of `build-test-project.sh` to match your desired credentials.

 ### Authentication
 The test project generates Auth during the build.
 A default user is created with the test project: